CrabF/CrabF/README.md

 </p>

 🔭 I’m currently working on codewars to get kyu higher.
 Im started on from 7kyu on last week August 2024.
 My purpouse - about 5-4kyu to October this year.

+I’m working on <a href='https://github.com/azawert/modji-frontend'> pet project</a> - CRM for hotels for pets.
+So as i’m not merged in main while, here you can see <a href='https://github.com/azawert/modji-frontend/tree/feat/card_for_pet'>my branch</a>.
+In project i learned new stack: React-hook-form, Tailwind, MUI, Vite.

+I keep learning
 <!--

 Here are some ideas to get you started: